Awesome Rainy Days

 For those days when it is raining, don’t you dare let the rain stop you from exploring, grab your waterproof jacket, wellies and umbrella and your sense of adventure and get outside and explore!

 We’ve tried to put together some suggestions of things to do.
 This list is by no means exhaustive and we are not able to recommend one attraction over another, but it should give you a few ideas to consider.
 Please check opening times etc. with the attractions directly.
-Don't forget you can save 10% on cost the to many of the attractions with the Snowdonia Pass.

 - National Slate Museum, Llanberis